kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 bundles small enough to ship was its own adventure, which I wrote up in
 [shrinking the OxCaml js_of_ocaml bundle from 285 MB to 4 MB]({% post_url 2026-05-10-shrinking-the-oxcaml-bundle %}).

-One more detail: each page is stamped with the commit SHA of the source it was built from, and quizzes carry stable ids, so the anonymous feedback (next section) correlates to an exact version of the book and reordering questions never silently re-attaches old answers to a new question.

 All of this is in the open.
 The
 [course repository](https://github.com/fplaunchpad/ocaml_nptel) is